IoTKETI/nCube-Thyme-Nodejs/README.md

 </div><br/>

 ## Dependency Libraries
-This is the list of library dependencies for &Cube-Lavender
+This is the list of library dependencies for &Cube:Thyme Node.js
 - body-parser
 - cbor
 - coap